csc-training/summerschool/mpi/docs/01-intro-to-mpi.md

 # MPI communicator

-- Communicator is an object connecting a group of processes, i.e. the communication framework
+- Communicator is an object connecting a group of processes, i.e. the
+    - It defines the communication framework
-- Most MPI functions require communicator as an argument
+- Most MPI functions require a communicator as an argument
-- Initially, there is always a communicator **MPI_COMM_WORLD** which contains all the processes
+- Initially, there is always a communicator **`MPI_COMM_WORLD`** which contains all the processes
 - Users can define custom communicators